slaclab/lcls-lattice/bmad/conversion/README.md

 6. Update prod using zip of release at `lcls-srv01:/usr/local/lcls/model/lattice`
    - Update the `/usr/local/lcls/model/lattice/current` link to point to the new release.

+# Make oracle upload files and docs
+Do this from s3df `/sdf/group/ad/sw/scm/repos/optics/lcls-lattice`
+1. `cd oracle_upload`
+2. Edit makefile OPTICS stamp
+3. `make -B`

-# Make Oracle Upload files
+# Make Oracle Upload files (depricated.  use bmad now)
 1. In the mad directory, uncomment the call to `makeSymbols` from `LCLS2cu_main.mad8` and `LCLS2sc_main.mad8`.
 2. run mad8s, assuming mad8s executable is in the lcls-lattice base directory.
    - `../mad8s < LCLS2sc_main.mad8`